‘World’s Sexiest Nurse’ Lauren Drain Flaunts Bikini Body In Stunning Before & During Pregnancy Snaps

 “So proud to represent strong fit women especially while 6 months pregnant!
 What an honor!”
 Lauren said in the caption of a recent Instagram post after being named as an Iron Woman Magazine‘s cover model.

-However, it hasn’t all be easy for Lauren during her pregnancy.
-The model revealed that during her first pregnant photo shoot she felt a bit off.
+However, it hasn’t all been easy for Lauren during her pregnancy.
+The model revealed that during her first pregnant photo shoot, she felt a bit off.

 “I couldn’t quite figure out how to pose pregnant for the camera without the typical hold my belly pose.
 I also had it in my head that the 20 lbs I had gained along with the new cellulite was probably super obvious & was feeling vulnerable & struggled to exude my normal confidence,” she told her Instagram followers in a separate post.